jonathan-vella/secure-networking-hackathon/challenges/Challenge-02.md

 ## Recommendations

-- Azure consultants have provided reusable ARM templates to automate the deployment of the application but have not configured the network design
+- Azure consultants have provided reusable Bash scripts to accelerate the deployment of the application but have not configured the network design.
+You can find the script [here](

   - web_template_uri='https://raw.githubusercontent.com/jonathan-vella/secure-networking-hackathon/main/hacker-assets/deploy_web_to_vm.json'
   - api_template_uri='https://raw.githubusercontent.com/jonathan-vella/secure-networking-hackathon/main/hacker-assets/deploy_api_to_vm.json'